Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

-where $c_{i,t}$ are the optimal per-capita consumptions.}
+where $c_{i,t}$ are the optimal per-capita consumptions. }

-The simulation results confirm the relationship between the optimal regional carbon tax and the regional SCC under noncooperation with the ETS.
-Figure \ref{fig:Regional_SCC} shows that when the emissions of a region are strictly positive, the regional SCC is exactly equal to the optimal carbon tax, which is equal to the gap between the regional MAC and the permit price in Figure \ref{fig:MAC-regional}.
-For example, in 2050, the MAC for the US is \$1,081 per ton of carbon, the permit price is \$845, and their difference is exactly equal to the regional SCC of the US, \$236.
-Figure \ref{fig:Regional_SCC} also shows that when the regional emissions are zero, the regional SCC is larger than the gap, which could be negative.
-Among all the regions, the US has the highest SCC in the near term, at around \$198 per ton of carbon in 2030.
-However, the SCCs of Africa and non-OECD Asia are expected to experience substantial increases, reaching \$682 for Africa and \$610 for non-OECD Asia by the end of the century.
+The simulation results confirm the relationship between the regional SCC, MAC, and permit prices in a multi-region economy with a global ETS, as explored in Section \ref{subsec:StaticModel}.
+Figure \ref{fig:Regional_SCC} demonstrates that, when a region's net emissions are strictly positive, the regional SCC is exactly equal to the gap between the regional MAC and the permit price shown in Figure \ref{fig:MAC-regional}.\footnote{When regional net emissions are at zero, the regional SCC can be larger than the gap, $\left(\mathrm{MAC}_{i}(E_{i})-m^{*}\right)$, which could be negative, as shown in Figure \ref{fig:Regional_SCC}.} For example, in 2050, the MAC for the US is \$1,159 per ton of carbon, the permit price is \$923, and their difference is exactly equal to the regional SCC of the US, \$236.
+Russia is an exceptional case with a negative SCC in our simulation, suggesting that global warming creates benefits rather than causing climate damages in Russia, a result heavily influenced by the climate damage parameters calibrated using projections from \citet{burke2018large}.
+Nevertheless, the relationship between the SCC, MAC, and permit price remains intact; for example, in 2040, the SCC for Russia is $-\$41$, which corresponds to the difference between the MAC (\$602) and the permit price (\$643).
+This explains why the MAC falls below the permit price starting in 2021, despite Russia having nonzero emissions until 2050.
+Among all the regions, the US has the highest SCC in the near term, at around \$199 per ton of carbon in 2030.
+However, the SCCs of Africa and non-OECD Asia are expected to experience substantial increases, reaching \$675 for Africa and \$599 for non-OECD Asia by the end of the century.
 Russia, with the lowest SCC, experiences a steady negative SCC, reaching (-\$88) per ton of carbon by the end of the century, indicating that it benefits from global warming throughout the entire period.
-Our results show considerable heterogeneity in the SCC across regions and suggest that significant regional carbon tax implementation is required, not only for developed countries such as the US, but also for developing countries like Africa, India, and non-OECD Asia under the global ETS with the baseline emission cap scenario.
+Our results show considerable heterogeneity in the SCC across regions.